ROCm/omnitrace/docs/reference/development-guide.rst

 ``OMNITRACE_MAX_THREADS`` is a value defined a compile-time and set to ``2048`` for release builds.
 During finalization,
-Omnitrace iterates through the thread-data and transforms that data into something that can be passed along to Perfetto and/or timemory.
+Omnitrace iterates through the thread-data and transforms that data into something that can be passed along to Perfetto and/or Timemory.
 The downside of the current model is that if the user exceeds ``OMNITRACE_MAX_THREADS``, a segmentation fault occurs.
 To fix this issue, a new model is being adopted which has all the benefits of this model